vankatwijk/FaceDetection-JS/README.md

 real time face detection through a webcam using AI, using the Face API JS library built on Tensor Flow to setup the face detection.

+- Streaming a webcam through HTML
+- Using Face API to detect faces in real time
+- Drawing facial landmarks in real time
+- Determining emotion through facial expressions in real time

 ## `navigator.getUserMedia`

 `navigator.getUserMedia` is now deprecated and is replaced by `navigator.mediaDevices.getUserMedia`.
 To fix this bug replace all versions of `navigator.getUserMedia` with `navigator.mediaDevices.getUserMedia`